TUDelft-Odesys/Preferendus/preferendus/tetra_pfm/README.md

 # Closing remarks

 The use, duplication or distribution of this code is not allowed without explicit permission of the author.
-Copyright (c) Harold van Heukelum, 2022
+Copyright (c) Dmitry Zhilyaev & Harold van Heukelum, 2023